-In a time of change, when every issue can seem urgent and important, thinking about your purpose and values might seem like a distraction.
+In a time of change, when short term issues seem urgent and important, thinking about your long term purpose and values might seem like a distraction.

-But investing the time to find your purpose and values will bring you eight very practical benefits:
+But investing the time to find your purpose and values will bring you eight very practical short term benefits as well:

-Knowing your purpose and values shows you which issues you can ignore — which helps you focus your time and resources.
+Knowing your purpose and values shows you which issues (or barking dogs) you can ignore.
+This frees up time and resources to focus on what matters.

 . - Clearer Opportunities

-For the issues you do engage with, knowing your purpose and values makes it quicker and easier to define the outcomes you want to create.
-This means you spend less time and resources planning what to do and more time and resources working to achieve those outcomes.
+For the issues you choose to engage with, knowing your purpose and values makes it quicker and easier to define the outcomes you want to create.
+This means you can spend less time and resources planning what to do and more time and resources doing what needs to be done.

 . - Immediate Results